OnDraganov/chromatic-tda/README.md

 # chromatic_tda

 `chromatic_tda` is a package for computing six-packs of persistent diagrams of colored point clouds.
-Currently point clouds in R^2 with 2 or 3 colors are supported.
+Currently point clouds in R^2 with 2 or 3 colors are supported (see Future).

 # Installation

 ## Install with `pip`

-The package is uploaded to [PyPI](https://pypi.org/project/chromatic-tda/), so it can be installed with `pip`:
+The package is uploaded to [PyPI](https://pypi.org/project/chromatic-tda/), so it can be installed with `pip`.

 Run `pip install chromatic_tda`.

 ## Install from github project